-After you have outfitted your nursery with neutral furniture, subtly themed pieces (if you desire), and functional decor staples, it is time to add the finishing touches.
-This felt ball garland from Sheep Farm Felt (9 foot length) adds whimsy and color to the wall.
-The rainbow pillow has a special meaning as Ladybug is our rainbow baby.
+After you have outfitted your nursery with neutral furniture, subtly themed pieces, and functional decor staples, it is time to add the finishing touches.

-My mom gave me the Little Women book from her childhood, and a sweet friend crocheted the golden baby blanket.
-Finally, the framed print on the side table is from Lilia Grace, an online ministry and shop supporting those who have experienced miscarriage.
+Finally, my mom gave me the vintage Little Women book from her childhood, and a sweet friend crocheted the golden baby blanket.
 These treasures add so much to the nursery and each one makes me smile, as I sit in the glider and think about baby girl!

-I would love to hear your nursery decor tips and ideas, so please comment below!
+I would love to hear your nursery decor tips and ideas: what special pieces did you include?
 What items do you use most, and what can you live without?
-What special pieces did you include?
-I hope you enjoyed seeing Ladybug’s sweet and bright nursery.
+I hope you enjoyed seeing Ladybug’s Narnia themed nursery!